oracle-livelabs/database/23cfree/js-generic-json/json.md

     Any code using the SODA API typically starts by creating or opening a collection. `createCollection()` is a generic function in this module used to access a given connection in later examples.
 Having a standard function for accessing a collection helps with code reusability.

     Create a collection by calling the corresponding call-specification.
-Pick a suitable name like `myCollection` and stick with it througout this lab.
+Pick a suitable name like `myCollection` and stick with it throughout this lab.

     ```sql
     <copy>